whatsacomputertho/universal-elevators-web/README.md

-# universal-elevators-web
+# Universal Elevators

-An elevator simulation browser game, based on the elevate-lib Rust package
+> A browser-native elevator simulation game, based on the elevate-lib Rust package

+## About

+Universal Elevators is an elevator simulation game inspired by the Universal Paperclips game.